+3.1.23.
+"High voltage" means the classification of an electric component or circuit, if its working voltage is > 60 V and ≤ 1500 V DC or > 30 V and ≤ 1000 V AC root mean square (rms).

+3.1.24.
+"High voltage bus" means the electrical circuit, including the coupling system for charging the REESS that operates on high voltage.

 3.1.25.
-"High voltage" means the classification of an electric component or circuit, if its working voltage is > 60 V and ≤ 1500 V DC or > 30 V and ≤ 1000 V AC root mean square (rms).
+"Hybrid engine” means the internal combustion engine(s) of a hybrid powertrain.

 3.1.26.
-"High voltage bus" means the electrical circuit, including the coupling system for charging the REESS that operates on high voltage.
+“Hybrid powertrain” means a powertrain of a hybrid vehicle

 3.1.27.
-"Hybrid vehicle" means a vehicle with a powertrain containing at least two different types of energy converters and two different types of energy storage systems.
+"Hybrid vehicle" means a vehicle with a powertrain containing at least two different kinds of propulsion energy converters and two different kinds of propulsion energy storage systems.

 3.1.28.
-"Hybrid electric vehicle" means a hybrid vehicle with a powertrain containing electric machine(s) as energy converter(s).
+"Hybrid electric vehicle" means a hybrid vehicle with a powertrain containing at least one electric motoror electric motor-generator and at least one internal combustion engine as propulsion energy converters.

 3.1.29.
-"Hydraulic RESS" means an RESS storing hydraulic energy.
+"Internal combustion engine (ICE, engine)" means, [unless otherwise characterised], a propulsion energy converter transforming chemical energy (input) into mechanical energy (output) with an internal combustion process..

 3.1.30.
-"Internal combustion engine (ICE)" means an energy converter with intermittent or continuous oxidation of combustible fuel.

-3.1.31.
 "Low speed (nlo)" means the lowest engine speed where 55 per cent of the declared maximum power occurs.